IDoCodingStuffs/python-doodles/freeform-log.md

 ### 5 PM
 No help from that.
 I noticed my outputs are all almost exactly the same.
 So found this SO link that might help: https://stackoverflow.com/questions/74200607/all-predicted-values-of-lstm-model-is-almost-same

+### 6 PM
+Let me try initializing the model with Kaiming weights.
+The SO post did not help much, so I will shrink the model back.

+Or what if, the feature is just hard to learn (which it is) and that is why the output keeps being the same?
+Maybe my assumption that it should immediately start learning is wrong.
+Might also involve the encoder CNN layer not being sufficiently fine tuned or even appropriate.
+Given these two things, I will let it run a few hours and see if it starts training at some point.